Our specialist employment team can assist you with an employment claim.

 Unless we have agreed in writing to assess your case for free (or for a fixed price) we will charge for our services, from the first meeting onwards, applying our hourly rates.
+Our current range of hourly rates for members of the team is from £185 plus VAT to £420 plus VAT per hour.
 You will be informed of the hourly rate you will be charged before the first meeting.
 If you do not believe you have been provided with this information, please ensure that you ask the solicitor concerned what the rate is before attending any meeting.

 Legal expenses insurance

 You should check whether you have legal expenses insurance which might cover employment litigation.
 Legal expenses insurance is not usually taken out separately, but is in insurance policies primarily designed to cover other risks, such as:

 - car insurance

 Most of our clients are not aware that they have such insurance until they check their policies.

 Legal expenses insurance will not usually cover disciplinary or grievance proceedings, or internal appeals.
 However, it will cover you from the time the claim is issued, provided the claim in question has sufficiently strong prospects and the policy terms are met.
 It is also possible that you will be covered under an insurance policy held in the name of someone you live with.

 If you are not sure whether your policy covers the type of claim you are thinking of bringing, we would be happy to discuss this with you, or check the terms for you.